Molly O’Neill, Writer Who Explored and Celebrated Food, Is Dead at sixty six

-Molly O’Neill, a freewheeling author, born right into a family bent on elevating baseball gamers who might rework herself from a chef into certainly one of America’s leading chroniclers of food, died Sunday in Manhattan.
+Molly O’Neill, a freewheeling author, born right into a family bent on elevating baseball gamers who might rework herself from a chef into certainly one of America’s leading food chroniclers, died Sunday in Manhattan.
 She turned into 66.

-Her circle of relatives said the reason changed into cancer; her lengthy and public bout with the sickness and an in advance liver transplant was, in traditional Molly O’Neill style, going to be the difficulty of her final e-book.
+Her circle of relatives said the reason changed into cancer; her lengthy and public about with the sickness and an advanced liver transplant was, in traditional Molly O’Neill style, going to be the difficulty of her final ebook.

 Ms. O’Neill ushered in an era of food writing inside the Nineties that was as plenty approximately journalism as deliciousness, built on the paintings of writers like M. F. K. Fisher, Richard Olney, Elizabeth David, and Craig Claiborne, the previous meals editor of The New York Times.